nikogura/nikogura.com/EngineeringStandards.md

 Standardized error codes are an eventual goal.
 In the short term, even `exit(1)` is preferable to panic or no exit at all.

 Don't leave us hanging.
-Getting paged for a CrashLoopBackoff is not how we should learn about problems.
+Getting paged for a Kubernetes pod in CrashLoopBackoff state is not how we should learn about problems.

 ### Return Early